dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The more powerful and original a mind, the more it will incline towards the religion of solitude.
+  Contradiction is not a sign of falsity, nor the lack of contradiction a sign of truth.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1081 days)